Vermont-Complex-Systems/MOCS-website/docs/getting-started.md

 In this class, we will seek to understand his definition.
 But at the end, you should have your own answer, which may or not agree with the above answer.

-Here is another introduction from previous year:
+Here is another introduction from a past before time:

 <iframe src="https://streaming.uvm.edu/embed/49955/" width="560" height="315" frameborder="0" allowfullscreen></iframe>

-We will be sharing more clips like these.
-Our role as instructors will be to help you deepen your understanding of the insights from these clips and to offer additional perspectives of our own.
+We will be sharing more clips like these as we go on.
+The role of this website is to help you deepen your understanding of the insights from these clips and to offer additional perspectives, sometimes from Jonathan's point-of-view (philosophy and cultural evolution) or Giulio's expertise (physics).

 ## Textbook(s)

 For the class, we will use Hiroki Sayama's [Introduction to the Modeling and Analysis of Complex Systems](https://math.libretexts.org/Bookshelves/Scientific_Computing_Simulations_and_Modeling/Introduction_to_the_Modeling_and_Analysis_of_Complex_Systems_(Sayama)).
 It is free and online.
-It has python code.
+It has python code (sometimes out-of-date).
+We will skip some of the chapters that go deeper into analysis of models and instead focus on additional modeling techniques.
+In particular, the website and videos will add more tools or intuition around network science, agent-based models, and game theory (if time allows).

-But I also think that the following two books could have done as much a good job:
+But for those interested, we also think that the following two books could have done a good job:

 - [A First Course in Network Science (Menczer 2020)](https://www.cambridge.org/highereducation/books/first-course-in-network-science/EE22722F27519D8BB1443C7225C57BAF#overview)
 - [ Modeling Social Behavior: Mathematical and Agent-Based Models of Social Dynamics and Cultural Evolution (Smaldino 2023)](https://press.princeton.edu/books/paperback/9780691224145/modeling-social-behavior?srsltid=AfmBOorePduR0U08FlRogK-f7wGabiko62RAu8iX6knapk_xWLGUw9jE)

 They cover some of the same materials.
 They are geared towards the social sciences, with plenty of examples of disinformation and cultural evolution.

 We will also read in-depth articles.
 Each week, there will be a <big>`This week reading`</big> box at the start of the page.
 Articles denoted with stars(*) are mandatory.

 ## How to follow the class content

 You must look through each week content before coming to class on Tuesdays.
-The content includes short clips and readings.
+Note that the module names themselves are clickable and will contain big-picture summary of the module and links to additional resources.
+Weekly content includes short clips and readings.
 They will be the basis for in-class discussions and small quizzes that you must take before the Thursday of the same week.

 <style>